hyletic/lovdtools/README.md

 ![License](https://img.shields.io/github/license/hyletic/lovdtools)

-This package aims to provide a fluent interface for acquiring variant records from the Leiden Open Variants Database (LOVD).
+This package aims to provide a fluent interface for acquiring variant records from the Leiden Open Variation Database (LOVD).
 It is by no means feature-complete, and its API is not stable enough for production use.
 That said, if you do decide to experiment with any of its client interfaces, feel free to provide feedback.